Skip to Main Content

 • No more than one (1) web page.
 NOT Wikipedia!

-• No more than one (1) article from an encyclopedia, and then only if the article has relevant scientific information.
+• No more than one (1) article from a subject specific encyclopedia, and then only if the article has relevant scientific information.

 • Find recommended encyclopedia databases in the "Recommended Databases" tab.